MileHacker Logo

 Urban & Cultural History

 Newcastle's Central Business District contains several historical buildings, reflecting various architectural styles from its past.
-While no formally designated historical district for tourism exists, a self-guided walk through the older parts of the CBD reveals some of this heritage.
+While no formally designated historical district for tourism exists, a self-guided stroll through the older parts of the CBD reveals some of this heritage.

 Religious and Spiritual Sites